bradlug/bradlug.github.io/README.md

 ## Actions and Decisions

+Old site still available at http://old.bradlug.co.uk server has become rather flakey and requires a little nudge occasionally to keep it available, once we're happy I'll kill the old site for good, but for now it can be used for reference purposes.

 * We need to export the current site from Wordpress.
 See [Wordpress to Jekyll](http://www.girliemac.com/blog/2013/12/27/wordpress-to-jekyll/) N.B. we may need to the command line options of the plugin to run the export
 * Comments - we don't need to worry about saving comments, or having comments
 * We should end up with same URLs